ISME

 • Encourage international cooperation

-• Where possible enter into dialogue with musicians and music educators in related fields
+• Enter into dialogue with musicians and music educators in related fields and maintain an open space for all kinds of conversations

 • Disseminate research and other information